davidgasquez/handbook/content/quotes.md

 - That which can be destroyed by the truth should be.
 P.C.
 Hodgell.
 - The past is a foreign country, they do things differently there.
 Leslie Poles Hartley.
 - Most advice is basically people mistaking correlation for causation.
 Leo Polovets.
+- In preparing for battle I have always found that plans are useless, but planning is indispensable.
+Dwight D. Eisenhower.

 ## External Lists